fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/modes-of-export/exporting-charts-and-chart-data-using-the-client-side-export-feature.md

 chartPresent: true
 ---

-## Given below is a brief description of the attributes that are used to enable client-side exporting:

 FusionCharts Suite XT, starting v3.8.0, includes support for client-side exporting.

 While FusionCharts has an established server-side exporting feature, common concerns with this feature include: